Scholars Showcase

 Faculty Writer’s Retreat

-The Office of the Provost, the College of Business, EKU Libraries, and the Noel Studio for Academic Creativity have partnered to offer an EKU Faculty Writer’s Retreat, May 21, 22, and 23, 2025 in Perkins.
+The Office of the Provost, the College of Business, EKU Libraries, and the Noel Studio for Academic Creativity have partnered to offer an EKU Faculty Writer’s Retreat, May 18, 19, and 20, 2026.

 Think of this retreat as an “academic incarceration”!
-We provide you with a private space in Perkins – away from the distractions of your office – to focus only on your writing.
+We provide you with a private space – away from the distractions of your office – to focus only on your writing.

 Arriving at the retreat with very specific writing tasks, whether conceptualizing and drafting a new manuscript or completing final revisions to a long-standing work, will allow you to maximize this opportunity.